CONTACT OUR LAWYERS

 Existing franchisors should consult with us to update your franchise documents or address your expanding franchise legal needs.
 Franchisors must update the franchise disclosure document (FDD) annually.
 And as your business changes, so should your franchise documents and agreements.
 Our experienced franchise attorneys assist with state registrations and filings as well as federal FDD compliance.
 We can help you update the language in your agreements to better protect your rights and your property.

 Norman Yatooma & Associates provides legal services for prospective franchisees and existing franchisees.
-If you are considering purchasing a franchise, we can help you decide if doing so will meet your business goals.
+If you are considering purchasing a franchise, we can help you determine if doing so will meet your business goals.
 If you are an existing franchisee, we can help protect or enforce your rights under the law and your franchise agreement.

 As franchisee, your rights and your profitability are impacted by the franchise agreement and the franchise disclosure document (FDD).
 The FDD was formerly known as the franchise offering circular, the most common of which was the Uniform Franchise Offering Circular (UFOC).
-By law, the franchisor must provide you with both documents prior to selling you a franchise.
+By law, a franchisor must provide you with both documents prior to selling you a franchise.
 Our talented experts can review your franchise documents and negotiate changes with the franchisor.

 Consult us with your other legal issues related to franchise law.
 We can handle the transfer or termination of your franchise.
 We tackle franchise litigation, disputes, and fraud.
-Our attorneys can also assist with purchasing an international franchise.
+Our attorneys can also assist with the purchasing of an international franchise.

 Norman Yatooma & Associates has the experience to tackle franchise disputes, whether for the franchisee or the franchisor.
 Our attorneys have handled cases against large corporations such as Thomas Kinkaid Company and Burger King.
 Issues in these cases included breach of contract, fraud, misrepresentation, breach of implied duty of good faith and fair dealing, violation of the franchise law, and more.
 Our attorneys know that litigation is an involved and intensive process, so they seek out-of-court solutions to enforce your interests.
-But Norman Yatooma & Associates are not shy to the courtroom.
-They will assert your rights in litigation and aggressively collect on judgments.
+But Norman Yatooma & Associates is not shy to the courtroom.
+We will assert your rights in litigation and aggressively collect on judgments.